Image of a team plotting a strategy

 Less Info

-This is why successful companies refer to branding experts to take care of this, as it would take time and effort away from other critical parts of running a successful business, something that executives should take care of instead.
+This is why successful companies refer to branding experts to handle this, as it would take time and effort away from other critical aspects of running a successful business, which executives should focus on.

-If you are stuck in a loop in building your brand on your own, don’t worry, this guide will tell you all things brand building that you need to know to effectively brand your business.
+If you're struggling to build your brand on your own, don’t worry - this guide covers everything you need to know to brand your business effectively.

 Let’s get started!